 “One very large issue to deal with is breaking the cycle of unwise financial decisions and helping low-income individuals adopt a horizon long enough to believe that saving for retirement is worthwhile,” notes R. Joseph Ritter, Jr. CFP, of Zacchaeus Financial Counseling, Inc. “This is perhaps the biggest challenge facing financial professionals who deal with low-income households and one of the biggest reasons more people are not saving.”

-Breier’s takeaway is that if a young person wants to implement low-income retirement strategies, the habit of saving — plus compounding interest — generally carries through for the rest of his or her life.
+Breier’s takeaway is that if a young person wants to implement low-income retirement strategies, the habit of saving -- plus compounding interest -- then this generally can carry through for the rest of his or her life.
 “Even if their income remains low, they have learned how to regularly save,” he says.